-$$\tau{st}^{k} = \zeta{s}^{k} + v{t}^{k} + \chi^{k} p{st} + \varepsilon{st}^{k} , \quad k = 1, 2, ...K ,$$ (22)
+$$\tau{st}^{k} = \zeta{s}^{k} + v{t}^{k} + \chi^{k} p{st} + \varepsilon{st}^{k} , \quad k = 1, 2, ...K ,$$ (19)

-where $\tau{st}^k$ is the outcome variable, $\zeta_s^k$ is a state fixed effect and $v_t^k$ a year effect for the kth policy.
-As in the previous section, we estimate robust standard errors allowing for clustering at the state level.
+where $\tau{st}^k$ is the outcome variable, $\zeta_s^k$ is a state fixed effect and $\upsilon_t^k$ a year effect for the kth policy.
+As in the previous subsection, we estimate robust standard errors allowing for clustering at the state level.

-Column (1) in Table 3 reports the OLS estimate of $\chi^k$ in (22), when $\tau^k$ is set equal to total taxes as a share of state income.
+Column (1) in Table 3 reports the OLS estimate of $\chi^k$ in (19), when $\tau^k$ is total taxes as a share of state income.
 Using total taxes focuses on the role of state policy in affecting overall accumulation, one of the channels whereby $\tau$ in our model diminishes growth.
 Clearly, more political competition is correlated with a lower overall burden of taxation.
 Column (2) reports the IV estimate, when we instrument political competition by the use of poll taxes and literacy tests, in the same way as in the previous subsection.
 It is close to the OLS estimate.
-The increase in political competition implied by the abolition of the voting restrictions, cuts the average state tax rate by about 5% (0.5% of state income).
-Column (3) shows that this result holds up when we include separate year dummy variables for southern states.
+The increase in political competition implied by the abolition of the voting restrictions, cuts the average state tax rate by more than 5% (0.5% of state income).
+Column (3) shows that this result holds up when we include separate year dummy variables for Southern states.

-Columns (4) and (5) report OLS and IV estimates of $\chi^k$ , when $\tau^k$ is set equal to corporate taxes (again, normalized by state income).
-While the estimated coefficients are negative, they are typically not significantly different from zero.
-This remains true when in column (6), we introduce the southern year-dummy variables.
+Columns (4)-(6) report OLS and IV estimates of $\chi^k$ , when $\tau^k$ is set equal to corporate taxes (again, normalized by state income).
+While the estimated coefficients are negative, they are at best marginally significant.

-Finally, columns (7) through (9) replace taxation by labor market regulation in the form of Right to Work laws.
-These laws indeed seem strongly dependent on political competition.
+Finally, columns (7)-(9) replace taxation by labor market regulation as measured by Right to Work laws.
+These laws indeed depend strongly on political competition.
 According to the IV estimate, the higher political competition implied by the Voting Rights Act raised the probability of introducing a Right to Work law by circa 30%.
-This result is robust to including separate year dummies for southern states.
+The result is robust to including separate year dummies for Southern states.

 While the policy regressions carry some of the same concerns that we discussed in the context of income levels, it seems less plausible that these conflate the impact of the Civil Rights movement with changes in political competition.
-It is not very convincing to argue that the Civil Rights movement would lead to either tax cuts or regulations favoring new businesses.
+It is not very convincing to argue that the Civil Rights movement would lead to either tax cuts or business friendly regulations.

 Quality of Governors The model predicts Governor quality to be a key determinant of policy and growth.
 To address this prediction, we first test for evidence of Governor quality, as such, and then ask whether quality is indeed related to political competition.
-During the period 1950 to 2000, there were 553 different Governors in office in the 48 continental states, which served for more than two years.
+During the period 1929 to 2000, there were 581 different Governors in office in the 48 continental states, who served for more than two years.
 We now allow for the possibility that the quality of Governors has an impact on income per-capita in their state.
 This is similar in spirit to Bertrand and Schoar (2003) who test for the importance of CEO's by estimating CEO fixed effects for a set of U.S. firms.